FelipeCalderaro/webhome/README.md

-# Quasar App (roau)
+# Aldonoah - A Quasar App

-a room automation viewer and controller
+Room automation viewer and controller for those who can rule ...

 ## Install the dependencies
 ```bash